ChristopherFu01/BiodesignDeliveries/README.md

 - Mitigate overcrowding risks, especially in the case of deliveries where the health of the baby and mother are crucial.
 - Ensure smoother patient flow, reducing costs and increasing successful deliveries.
 - Enhance overall service delivery for expectant mothers.

+Results:
+The results can be summarized by the following descriptions:

+- About 7 deliveries happened per day, with length of stays averaging around 70 days; the delivery ward would have around 24 patients concurrently; labor duration would last on average 20 hours
+- Based on EDA, some departments such as 5FDU IOF and Perioperative Area were at maximum bed capacity as opposed to others such as 5EOB and 5DR; resources would need to be allocated more to those departments at maximum capacity
+- Bed Usage in 2024 exhibited extreme downward trends as opposed to 2022 and 2023; although these results could be due to data incompleteness, the result could imply other issues occurring at Ronald Reagan Medical Center for this atypical trajectory.
+- Deliveries seem to occur more often towards the afternoon and evening hours (i.e. 2pm-8pm) as opposed to midnight and morning hours.
+More staff would need to be present to account for this spike in deliveries.
+- The number of deliveries by day of the week seemed negligible; in other words, the deliveries by one day would be comparable to that of the next or previous day.
+- The LSTM model, although capturing the general behavior of actual 2024 data, failed to match the peaks and troughs as reflected by the evaluation metrics of a RMSE of 17.69 and a MAE of 14.91; more hyperparameter tuning would be required to fix the accuracy of the model prior to deployment for predicting 2025 trends.

 Recommendations:
 Finetuning the LSTM model further is required in order for a proper deployment and application in operational planning and resource allocation within the hospital.
 Next steps would be the following: